List of New Zealand Police controversies: Official responses

-In a press conference after the IPCA report was released Chambers said that he accepted all of the IPCA reports recommendations with Cambers later going on to confirm he had appointed an independent King's Counsel to conduct employment investigations and that he was conducting a refresh of the police executive, Chambers stated that a revision of the police code of conduct aimed at strengthening accountability, strengthening the role of the Integrity and Conduct Unit and an uplift of six investigators for the National Integrity Unit are apart of that refresh.
-During the press conference Chambers said that, "the usual integrity checks and balances were bypassed, there was interference from the highest levels, and the ambitions of a senior police officer were put above the interests of a vulnerable woman.
-I am apologising to the woman at the centre of this for the repeated early failures in following the proper processes for investigating this matter by those at such a senior level of Police.
+In a press conference after the IPCA report was released Police Commissioner, Richard Chambers, said he accepted all of the IPCA reports recommendations and later confirmed he had appointed an independent King's Counsel to conduct employment investigations and that he was conducting a refresh of the police executive.
+Chambers stated that a revision of the police code of conduct aimed at strengthening accountability, strengthening the role of the Integrity and Conduct Unit and an uplift of six investigators for the National Integrity Unit are a part of that refresh. he also apologised to Ms Z "for the repeated early failures in following the proper processes for investigating this matter by those at such a senior level of Police.
 You asked for help.
-You were badly let down.
-That was unacceptable".
-Chambers went on to say, “the absolute worst outcome of this would be if anyone did not feel safe in reporting sexual assault to Police, or did not think Police would listen and investigate thoroughly.
-I want to reassure you that is not the case”.
-In the same press conference Attorney General Judith Collins announced that the government would implement, "the strongest statutory oversight mechanism available to it, an Inspector General of Police".
-Collins also announced that the Public Service Commission (PSC) had commissioned a independent review into it's appointment process.
-The review found the process was generally sound, however it did find areas where the PSC could have gone further, the reviews recommendations were implemented.
+You were badly let down."